Consider the following:

 - When attempting to resolve a journal issue, an Administrator should always initially confirm whether any changes have been made to the infrastructure or devices, or if there are any known issues that may prevent the successful extraction of Journal information between the remote infrastructure and Mimecast.

-For more information on extracting internal emails encrypted with SMIME, please see the Configure Journaling with SMIME article.
+For more information on extracting internal emails encrypted with SMIME, read the Configure Journaling with SMIME article.